smartcontractkit/documentation/src/pages/chainlink-nodes/node-versions.md

 ### Removed

-- Terra is no longer supported
+- Terra is no longer supported.

 ## Changes in v1.12.0 nodes